Unsupervised Progressive Learning and the STAM Architecture: A closer look at Incremental UPL

+In the CIFAR-10 experiment, the initial spike of centroids learned is sharp, followed by a gradual and weak increase in the subsequent phases.
+The per-class accuracy results show that STAM effectively forgets certain classes in subsequent phases (such as classes 2 and 3), suggesting that there is room for improvement in the novelty detection algorithm because the number of created LTM centroids was not sufficiently high.

+In the EMNIST experiment, as the number of classes increases towards 47, we gradually see fewer ``spikes" in the LTM centroids for the lower receptive fields, which is expected given the repetition of patterns at that small patch size.
+However, the highly CIN layers 2 and 3 continue to recognize new classes and create centroids, even when the last few classes are introduced.

+\paragraph{Ablation studies:} Several STAM ablations are presented in Figure \ref{fig:resultsc}.
+On the left, we remove the LTM capability and only use STM centroids for classification.
+During the first two phases, there is little (if any) difference in classification accuracy.
+However, we see a clear dropoff during phases 3-5.
+This suggests that, without the LTM mechanisms, features from classes that are no longer seen in the stream are forgotten over time, and STAM can only successfully classify classes that have been recently seen.
 We also investigate the importance of having static LTM centroids rather than dynamic centroids (Fig.~\ref{fig:resultsc}-middle).
 Specifically, we replace the static LTM with a dynamic LTM in which the centroids are adjusted with the same learning rate parameter $\alpha$, as in STM.
 The accuracy suffers drastically because the introduction of new classes ``takes over" LTM centroids of previously learned classes, after the latter are removed from the stream.
 Similar to the removal of LTM, we do not see the effects of ``forgetting" until phases 3-5.
 Note that the degradation due to a dynamic LTM is less severe than that from removing LTM completely.

 Finally, we look at the effects of removing layers from the STAM hierarchy (Fig.~\ref{fig:resultsc}-right).
 We see a small drop in accuracy after removing layer 3, and a large drop in accuracy after also removing layer 2.
 The importance of having a deeper hierarchy would be more pronounced in datasets with higher-resolution images or videos, potentially showing multiple objects in the same frame.
 In such cases, CIN centroids can appear at any layer, starting from the lowest to the highest.